mikeal/ZDAG/SPEC.md

 ### STRUCTURE_MAP_KEY_DELTAS

-Here we leverage the requirement that map keys are all strings in the IPLD data model.
+Here we leverage the requirement that map keys are all strings in the IPLD data model and the fact that they have to be deterministically sorted.

 Since we don't have type variance we don't need a typing token.
 This already effecively eliminates the performance difference of different key types in other formats.

-Since maps MUST be deterministically sorted and we already have a deterministically sorted value index we can write all map keys using DELTA compression.
+Since maps MUST be deterministically sorted and all map keys are already in a deterministically sorted value index we can write all map keys using DELTA compression.

 We reserve 0 for termination of the sequence.
 We then encode the DELTA +1 for every